deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/02-send-output-to-the-console/note.md

 `using std::cout;`

 - Namespaces are a way in C++ to group identifiers (names) together.
 They provide context for identifiers to avoid naming collisions.
 The `std` namespace is the namespace used for the standard library.
 - The `using` command adds `std::cout` to the global scope of the program.
-This way you can use `cout` in your code instead of having to write `std::cout`.
+This way we can use `cout` in our code instead of having to write `std::cout`.
-- `cout` is an output stream you will use to send output to the notebook or to a terminal, if you are using one.
+- `cout` is an output stream we will use to send output to a terminal.
 - Note that the second two lines in the example end with a semicolon `;`.
 Coding statements end with a semicolon in C++.
 The `#include` statement is a preprocessor command, so it doesn't need one.

 `cout << "Hello!" << "\n";`